heroku/heroku-pgmigrate/README.md

     # Now that everything is reconfigured, bring the app back up
     heroku scale <all-process-types>=<original-value> -a <appname>
     heroku maintenance:off -a <appname>

+## Bugs

+pg:migrate is not safe to use under concurrent access (multiple users at the same time).
+In event of an abort, it may be necessary to
+determine:

+  * If one wishes to roll back the attempt to migrate and try again, whether one should delete the target dev-plan database, as migrations are safest to completely empty database.

+  * If the database was properly restored into its destination

+  * If one wishes to use the new database or old database URL

+  * If one needs to rebind any config variables, should config var rewriting have only half-completed.

+  * If one wishes to turn off maintenance mode and scale processes back to their original level, after assessing that all config vars are in the correct state.

 ## THIS IS BETA SOFTWARE